mjs2600/maryjane/source/teaching-experience.html.md

 I led a short pre-lab discussion, then guided students through general chemistry labs.
 I also graded their lab reports and exams.

-#Private Chemistry Tutor (both volunteer and for pay)
+#Private Chemistry Tutor

-I have tutored a range of levels included high school general chemistry to second semester general chemistry, both as a community volunteer and for pay, since 20
+I have tutored a range of levels including high school general chemistry to second semester general chemistry, both as a community volunteer and for pay, since 20